luhsra/ara-libplatforms/platform/beaglev/README.md

 ## Patch U-Boot

+### Configuration

 use the provided uboot.defconfig or menuconfig to configure `BeagleV-Fire-ubuntu/uboot` with following config.
 ```
-CONFIG_RISCV_SMODE=y
+# U-Boot in machine mode:
+CONFIG_RISCV_MMODE=y

+# load image from TFTP server
 CONFIG_BOOTCOMMAND="dhcp; setenv bootfile research/beaglev/autosar.bin; setenv loadaddr 0x80000000; tftp; go 0x80000000"

+# for static IPs (faster)
+CONFIG_BOOTCOMMAND="setenv ipaddr 10.33.23.213; setenv serverip 10.33.23.253; setenv bootfile research/beaglev/autosar.bin; setenv loadaddr 0x80000000; tftp; go 0x80000000"
 ```

+### Multicore startup

+* there are two options
+  * the bootm command can be used, but images must be formatted accordingly
+  * the go command (as used in the new BOOTCOMMAND) must be extended for multicore, apply the [patch file](uboot.patch)

 ## Configure HSS

-By default, the HSS will switch to S-Mode when loading U-Boot.
+By default, the HSS will switch to S-Mode when loading U-Boot and enable OpenSBI interface.
 To change this behavior: copy `hss_config.yaml` to `BeagleV-Fire-ubuntu/deploy/config.yaml`.

 ## TFTP Boot